audibleblink/nx/readme.md

 ## Protocol Multiplexing

-nx can serve files over HTTP on the same port as shell connections.
-This allows you to host files and catch shells on a single port.
+nx can serve files over HTTP and provide SSH tunneling on the same port as shell connections.
+This allows you to host files, create SSH tunnels, and catch shells on a single port.

 ### HTTP File Serving